datacarpentry/astronomy-python/_episodes/02-coords.md

 `phi1_rect` and `phi2_rect` contains the coordinates of the corners of a rectangle in the GD-1 frame.

+While it is easier to visualize the regions we want to define in the GD-1 frame, the coordinates in the Gaia catalog are in the ICRS frame.
-In order to use them in a Gaia query, we have to convert them to ICRS.
+In order to use the rectangle we defined, we need to convert the coordinates from the GD-1 frame to the ICRS frame.
+We’ll do this using the
-First we'll put them into a `SkyCoord` object.
+SkyCoord object.
+Fortunately SkyCoord objects can take lists of coordinates, in addition to single values.

 ~~~
 corners = SkyCoord(phi1=phi1_rect, phi2=phi2_rect, frame=gd1_frame)